Analytics on DynamoDB: Comparing Elasticsearch, Athena and Spark

-In this blog I compare options for real-time analytics on DynamoDB - Elasticsearch, Athena, and Spark - in terms of ease of setup, maintenance, query capability, latency.
+In this blog post I compare options for real-time analytics on DynamoDB - Elasticsearch, Athena, and Spark - in terms of ease of setup, maintenance, query capability, latency.
 There is limited support for SQL analytics with some of these options.
 I also evaluate which use cases each of them are best suited for.

 Developers often have a need to serve fast analytical queries over data in Amazon DynamoDB.
 Real-time analytics use cases for DynamoDB include dashboards to enable live views of the business and progress to more complex application features such as personalization and real-time user feedback.
 However, as an operational database optimized for transaction processing, DynamoDB is not well-suited to delivering real-time analytics.
 At Rockset, we recently added support for creating collections that pull data from Amazon DynamoDB - which basically means you can run fast SQL on DynamoDB tables without any ETL.
 As part of this effort, I spent a significant amount of time evaluating the methods developers use to perform analytics on DynamoDB data and understanding which method is best suited based on the use case and found that Elasticsearch, Athena, and Spark each have their own pros and cons.